calluswhatyouwant/spotify-web-sdk/README.md

 ### Do it yourself

 We're working on a CONTRIBUTING file and PR template.
-In the meantime, you can already create PRs, especially to help us create the requests that are still missing.
+In the meantime, you can already create PRs, especially to help us create the requests that are still missing and test the ones we have implemented.
-Give the [Web API Reference](https://developer.spotify.com/documentation/web-api/reference/) a look to find out which endpoints are not supported by us yet.
+Check [#21](/issues/21) for a list of GET endpoints we haven't got covered yet.

 ### Maintainers